francesco-innocenti/francesco-innocenti.github.io/_posts/2025-04-09-Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation.md

 ## TL;DR
 > **The Maximal Update Parameterisation**: roughly, $$\mu$$P and its extensions
-> are a prescription for how to common knobs of DNNs (such the initialisation
+> are a prescription for how to scale common knobs of DNNs (such the initialisation
 > and the learning rate) such that the order of the feature or activation
 > updates at each layer does not vary with the network size (e.g. width and
 > depth) while changing as much possible (maximal feature learning).